robintzeng/EECS-504-Final/final/README.md

 # Mask-Assisted Depth Completion with Multi-Resolution Predictions Based onAttention Mechanism from Color Image and Sparse LiDAR

+## Introduction
-AbstractDepth  completion  is  essential  for  autonomous  drivingapplications.
-In  this  paper,   we  propose  the  end-to-endlearning architecture to effectively complete depth from acolor image and sparse LiDAR data.
+**Abstract Depth  completion**  is  essential  for  autonomous  driving applications.
+In  this  paper,   we  propose  the  end-to-end learning architecture to effectively complete depth from acolor image and sparse LiDAR data.
 We develop a localpathway  and  a  global  pathway  to  extract  high-resolutionfeatures and low-resolution features respectively.
-The lo-cal pathway is FuseNet without 3D representation from [2],and the global pathway is made up of our proposed stackedU-Block.
-Our architecture combines predictions from thesepathways  based  on  the  attention  mechanism.With  thelearned confidence map, our model can put attention on lo-cal or global pathway depending on their confidence, andexperiment result shows that local pathway has higher con-fidence on the edge,  and global pathway has higher con-fidence inside the object.
-Furthermore, we apply a binarymask to help our model know positions of valid values insparse LiDAR data, and it can boost the performance of lo-cal pathway.
-We evaluate our model on the KITTI depthcompletion  dataset.
-To  make  comparison,  we  implementtwo models ranking8thand11thon the KITTI depth com-pletion benchmark.
-Also, we conduct an ablation study andqualitative analysis to demonstrate the effectiveness of pro-posed U-Block and our methods
+The local pathway is FuseNet without 3D representation ,and the global pathway is made up of our proposed stackedU-Block.
+Our architecture combines predictions from thesepathways  based  on  the  attention  mechanism.With  thelearned confidence map, our model can put attention on local or global pathway depending on their confidence, and experiment result shows that local pathway has higher confidence on the edge,  and global pathway has higher confidence inside the object.
+Furthermore, we apply a binarymask to help our model know positions of valid values insparse LiDAR data, and it can boost the performance of local pathway.
+We evaluate our model on the KITTI depth completion  dataset.
+To  make  comparison,  we  implementtwo models ranking8th and 11th on the KITTI depth completion benchmark.
+Also, we conduct an ablation study andqualitative analysis to demonstrate the effectiveness of proposed U-Block and our methods

 ## Requirements
 * Python 3.6.8